Stanley Biber: Sex reassignment surgery

 Biber performed his first sex reassignment surgery in 1969 after a trans woman asked him if he would be willing and able to do so.
 This woman was a friend of Biber's and a social worker whom he worked with often.
 She had been living as a woman and on hormone replacement therapy under the supervision of Dr. Harry Benjamin for some time.
 At first he did not know how to do this kind of operation, but he learned by studying diagrams and notes from Johns Hopkins Hospital.

 By this point in time, Biber's practice had moved to Mt.
 San Rafael Hospital, which had been built by the Catholic order in 1889.
 The nuns running the hospital had just turned over ownership and control to the Trinidad Area Health Association in December 1968.
 Dr. Biber kept his first few surgeries secret from the Catholic nuns who operated the hospital, due to concerns that they would react negatively.
 During this period he kept his records in the hospital administrator's safe.
 However, after enough procedures and secret-keeping the doctor knew he had to come clean to his bosses and the community.
 So Biber, who was respected within the town as an Ob/Gyn, gathered together citizens, clergy, and town officials to explain that the people he served needed help.
 He also spoke about his point of view on the matter to the local paper in 1973.
 After this the attitude towards this aspect of Trinidad became generally accepting.
 He also made the point that the visitors brought in business to the local economy by staying in local hotels and eating at local restaurants with their families while they received and recovered from surgery.
 As another more pragmatic point he said that the profits brought in from his expensive surgeries were a key element in making Mt.
 San Rafael Hospital profitable.
-Though, according to his wife Marylee Biber, Dr. Biber did occasionally perform surgeries off the books for people who couldn't afford it.
+Though, according to his wife Marylee Biber, Dr. Biber did occasionally perform surgeries off the books for people who could not afford it.
 Trinidad was becoming known as the "Sex Change Capital of the World" because of his renown.
 The nuns who worked at the hospital actually worked with Dr. Biber and cared for his trans patients as well.
 “I couldn’t understand why the Sisters were looking over me while I was in the hospital and making sure transsexuals weren’t mistreated, and coming in to check on us,” recalled one of Biber's patients to the Los Angeles Times, “It never made sense to me.
 But I was grateful.”